 The Complete Poetical Works of Samuel Taylor Coleridge.
 Vol I, album de Samuel Taylor Coleridge: liste des chansons et traduction de paroles

-Lundi 16 Mars 2026 est sorti le nouvel album de Samuel Taylor Coleridge, appelé The Complete Poetical Works of Samuel Taylor Coleridge.
+Lundi 15 Juin 2026 est sorti le nouvel album de Samuel Taylor Coleridge, appelé The Complete Poetical Works of Samuel Taylor Coleridge.
 Vol I.

 Informations sur l'album The Complete Poetical Works of Samuel Taylor Coleridge.
 Vol I de Samuel Taylor Coleridge